-Once the terminal emulator is ready and the relay is connected, press the ENTER key.
+Once the terminal emulator is ready and the relay connected, press the [ENT] key.
 The standard error message should appear.
-If it does not check the connections and settings.
+If it does not, check the connections and settings.
 All the commands that follow can then be used.
-Use the save to file command from your ASCII communications program to save relay responses in a file.
+Use your ASCII communications program to save relay responses to a file.